Connected and autonomous plant to 2035

 Delivering digital infrastructure – making it happen – this document outlines the design of a connected and autonomous site that will improve safety and transform productivity in delivery.

-This roadmap has been developed as a living document which evolves alongside the industry as it develops and adopts CAP throughout its activities.
-National Highways and i3P welcome any feedback you may have on the roadmap content or on activities you may be undertaking which contribute to the implementation of particular workstreams.
-To provide feedback please email CAP@highwaysengland.co.uk.
+The roadmap and CAP levels have been developed as a living document, evolving alongside the industy as it develops and increasingly adopts CAP capabilities.
+National Highways and i3P welcome any feedback you may have on the roadmap, CAP levels or any activities you may be undertaking which contribute to the implementation of particular workstreams.
+To provide feedback or register your interest in joining the CAP community, please email: CAP@nationalhighways.co.uk.